Ramya-2000/javascript-grammer/Evaluation 2/Evaluation_2.md

 ### 8.Count Total number of zeros from 1 up to 50
 **ALGORITHM**
 * Step 1.
 Use Strict mode as global.
 * Step 2.
 Create two variables globally.
-Then convert it to string for validation of float
 * Step 3.
 Validate it of number and float.
 Create a variable with 0.
 * Step 4.
 Use for loop to iterate the number and convert it to string.
 * Step 5.
-Split the number by 0 then make it count to a varibale.
+Split the number by 0 then make it count to a variable.
 * Step 6.
 Then print the value.

 **PSEUDOCODE**